Datasciencekikuchi/Business-Performance-SQL-Analysis/customer-orders-analysis/README.md

 - iPhone-specific order counts
 - high-demand product concentration

-The iPhone represented a significant proportion of January order volume, positioning it as one of the highest-demand products during the analysed period.
+January recorded 9,681 total orders after data quality filtering.
+Of those, 379 orders were for iPhones, representing approximately 3.92% of January's total order volume.
+This positioned the iPhone as one of the highest-demand individual products during the analysed period.

 ### Business Value